Lucero plant ecology

 Charles Ybarra

 Charles joined the lab as an MNR (Master's of Natural Resources) student in August 2023, coming to us from Sam Houston State University.
-He is broadly interested in rangeland ecology and natural resource conservation and is conducting some gnarly rangeland inventory and monitoring for his Master's work, integrating on-the-ground vegetation surveys with cutting-edge drone techniques.
+He is broadly interested in rangeland ecology and natural resource conservation and is conducting some gnarly rangeland inventory and monitoring for his Master's work, including quantitative measurements of the negative impacts of invasive grass species.
 His flexible and adaptable attitude is a great asset to the lab, and he is quickly becoming a jack-of-all-trades!

 Reanna Santos